Air traffic failure: how much do controllers earn?

 Meanwhile, approach controllers manage aircraft as they approach an airport, and issue instructions to planes that have just taken off.

-Initial training can take up to one year.
-Further training can be considered if applicants have aviation experience as a military air traffic controller, or military or commercial pilot.
+Initial training can take up to a year.
+Further training can be considered if applicants have aviation experience such as a military air traffic controller, or a military or commercial pilot.

-During times of travel chaos, The Independent’s travel correspondant Simon Calder is here to provide unparalleled advice to holidaymakers.
-You can sign up to Simon’s newsletter by clicking here.
+During times of travel chaos, The Independent’s travel correspondent Simon Calder is here to provide unparalleled advice to holidaymakers.
+You can sign up for Simon’s newsletter by clicking here.
 Subscribers to Independent Premium can also receive a weekly Ask Me Anything email from Simon which sees him answer your burning travel questions.
 You can sign up to Independent Premium by clicking here.

 Join our commenting forum